Eclipsess/Awesome-Efficient-Reasoning-LLMs/README.md

 <!-- [![Last Commit](https://img.shields.io/github/last-commit/<your-username>/<repo-name>)]() <!-- Fill in your repo link -->
 <!-- [![Contributions Welcome](https://img.shields.io/badge/Contributions-welcome-blue)]() -->

 <!-- omit in toc -->

+## 📢 Want to add related papers?
+Feel free to open a pull request!

 ## 📢 News
 - **March 20, 2025**: We release the first survey for efficient reasoning of LLMs "[Stop Overthinking: A Survey on Efficient Reasoning for Large Language Models](https://arxiv.org/abs/2503.16419)".
   Feel free to cite, contribute, or open a pull request to add recent related papers!